NerveCoordinator/arcan/src/tools/netproxy/README.md

 derived from the password expected to be provided as env or on stdin.

 # Hacking
-To get a grasp of the codebase, the major components to understand is on the server side the "a12\_channel\_unpack" function.
+To get a grasp of the codebase, the major components to understand for the server side the "a12\_channel\_unpack" function.
 This function takes care of buffering, authentication, decryption and dispatch.
 It is stateful, and based on the current state it will forward a completed larger chunk to the corresponding process\_(xxx) function.

 For sending/prividing output, first build the appropriate control packet for the basic command.
 When such a buffer is finished, send to the "a12int\_append\_out" function.

     uint8_t hdr_buf[CONTROL_PACKET_SIZE];